blankcry/visitor-management-system/README.md

   - Check Package.json files for dependcies, authentication is based on JWT Tokens
   - To create the default admin user in the database run a get request to serveraddress:{port}/register

   PS.
-The Code isn't well documented
+ONLY SERVER API is documented